fouziyask09/fouziyask09/README.md

 Planning to work on small projects.

-love to learn and adapt to new things
+love to learn and adapt to new things.